Best Anonymous Email Services

 - Forwarding means your real email eventually receives the messages

-No signup required and has operated for years, but the scrambled address system is the only real privacy feature.
-Adequate for casual anonymity, though the lack of inbox isolation means privacy depends entirely on address obscurity.
+It doesn't require a signup and has operated for years.
+Still, the scrambled address system is the only real privacy feature.
+It's adequate for casual anonymity but the lack of inbox isolation means privacy depends entirely on address obscurity.

 - No account or personal information needed